kuleshov/audio-super-res/index.md

 ### Single Speaker (6x upscaling)

 We start with models trained and tested on different utterances from the same speaker.
+At 6x upscaling, the low-resolution audio becomes very hard to comprehend, but our method can recover a significant fraction of the high frequency, at the cost of introducing a small amount of noise.

 ### Sample 1